microsoft/chroma-key-demo/README.md

 Chroma Key Demo
 ===============

-Chroma Key Demo is a Nokia Developer example demonstrating the Nokia Imaging SDK chroma key filter.
+Chroma Key Demo is an example demonstrating the Imaging SDK chroma key filter.

 Tap on the upper original viewfinder to select a chroma key color (for example a green backdrop canvas) and use the color distance slider to adjust the threshold of the color range to be made transparent.
 Tap on the lower modified viewfinder to toggle between a video background and a "transparent" background.

 This example application is hosted in GitHub: https://github.com/Microsoft/chroma-key-demo/

-For more information on implementation visit Nokia Lumia Developer's Library: http://developer.nokia.com/Resources/Library/Lumia/nokia-imaging-sdk/sample-projects/chroma-key-demo.html
+For more information on implementation visit Lumia Developer's Library: http://developer.nokia.com/Resources/Library/Lumia/nokia-imaging-sdk/sample-projects/chroma-key-demo.html

 Developed with Microsoft Visual Studio Express for Windows Phone 2012.